 All in all, these do-it-yourself online tax filing options will offer big-time savings if you’re used to paying a tax pro to handle all of your paperwork.
 Better still, the sites make filing a painless, step-by-step process, which is why more and more people are logging in to settle up with the IRS.

 If you prefer to handle your taxes the old fashioned way, you may also be eligible for free in-person help with tax preparation.

 Try before you buy and commit

 One of the best aspects of most tax programs is that you can try them out for free.
 The three biggest online tax prep services all let you complete and view your tax return without paying and only charge when you file.
 If you only have a W-2 and nothing else, you may even be able to use a program like this for free.
-But that is not your only free tax preparation option.

 With no commitment, you can try doing your taxes yourself online.
 If you have trouble or don’t like the result, the only cost was a little bit of your time.
 Until you click the button to pay and then file, you can always change your mind without spending a penny.

 If you know basic math, can read, and know how to use a computer, there are few reasons you would need to hire an accountant to do your taxes.
 Thanks to the ease, low cost of online tax prep software, you can safely try DIY taxes without worry.
 You have nothing to lose but could save a ton of money on tax prep fees.
 That’s a big financial win that could keep saving you money for many years to come.